-DUI in Massachusetts
+DUI in Laws in Massachusetts

 In Massachusetts, it is against the law to drive a vehicle if you are under the influence of alcohol and/or drugs.
 If a person has a blood alcohol content (BAC) level of at least .08 percent – or .04 percent for commercial driver’s license (CDL) holders and .02 percent for drivers under 21 years old – then he/she could be arrested for drunk driving.